thaske/plmnist/README.md

 # Hyperparameter Tuning Tutorial: Learning MNIST with PyTorch Lightning and Ray Tune

-This repository accompanies the AI4OPT ML Methodology tutorial on hyperparameter tuning with PyTorch Lightning and Ray Tune.
+This repository demonstrates how to use Ray Tune to perform hyperparameter tuning.
+The task in this case is to train a simple neural network on the MNIST dataset using PyTorch Lightning.
+This allows to easily scale from running locally on a laptop to running on a multi-node cluster.

 ## Installation

 0. Install `conda` if not already installed.
-<details><summary>Using Mambaforge is recommended...</summary>
+<details><summary>Using Mambaforge is recommended</summary>

 ___
 First download the appropriate installer script for your system: